aptitudetechnology/KaiABC/research/Embedded Circadian Oscillator Sensor Integration.md

 The architecture must provide the necessary computational capacity to execute the stiff, non-linear ODE system in real time while interfacing with environmental sensors.

-### **II.1 MVP Hardware Platform Selection and Justification (ESP32)**
+### **II.1 MVP Hardware Platform Selection and Justification (Raspberry Pi Pico / ELM11)**

 #### **Processor Requirements and Floating-Point Arithmetic**

 Numerical integration of chemical kinetic ODEs relies heavily on floating-point arithmetic.
 Comparative benchmarks demonstrate that 8-bit microcontrollers, such as the Arduino Uno/Nano, are severely performance-limited, achieving only approximately 1300 integration steps per second using single precision.4 This performance profile makes them unsuitable for real-time simulation of complex, stiff biological systems.
-The selection of the ESP32, a modern 32-bit microcontroller, is crucial.
-Its 32-bit architecture and potential hardware Floating-Point Unit (FPU) acceleration provide the required speed to execute complex Runge-Kutta schemes efficiently.
-The system must aim to achieve performance significantly higher than 7000 steps per second (the benchmark for a single-precision Due) to ensure that the entire entrainment loop, including sensor reading, filtering, and ODE integration, completes within the stringent real-time constraint of less than 100 ms per iteration.4
+The selection of the Raspberry Pi Pico (RP2040) or ELM11 boards provides the required computational capacity for the client-server architecture.
+While these devices lack hardware floating-point units, the client-server model offloads intensive ODE computation to a central server, allowing the embedded devices to focus on efficient sensor reading and local PWM control.
+The system must aim to achieve network communication latencies low enough to ensure that the entire entrainment loop, including sensor reading, data transmission, server processing, and command reception, completes within the stringent real-time constraint of less than 100 ms per iteration.4

 #### **Memory and Interface Capacity**

-The system requires adequate memory to host the MicroPython runtime 9, the compiled ODE solver core, the matrix operations necessary for advanced filtering (e.g., Kalman filter), and the historical logging of state variables.
-The ESP32 readily supports
-4 MB of external PSRAM, which is sufficient for these computational and data storage demands.10
+The system requires adequate memory to host the MicroPython (Pico) or Lua (ELM11) runtime, sensor data buffering, and local PWM control logic.
+The Raspberry Pi Pico provides 264KB SRAM and 2MB Flash, while ELM11 boards typically offer 128-512KB SRAM depending on the model.
+These capacities are sufficient for the lightweight client role, with the server handling all heavy computation and data storage.
 For environmental sensing, the BME280 or DHT22 sensors are easily integrated.
-The BME280, providing temperature (T), humidity (H), and pressure (P), communicates via the standard I²C protocol, which is natively supported by MicroPython's machine library, simplifying the hardware abstraction layer.11
+The BME280, providing temperature (T), humidity (H), and pressure (P), communicates via the standard I²C protocol, which is natively supported by MicroPython's machine library and Lua sensor libraries, simplifying the hardware abstraction layer.11

 ### **II.2 Numerical Integration Strategy for Constrained Environments**